Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Article 28.
 Inspection and examination

-1. Inspection activities involving AI are carried out in accordance with the law on inspection.
+1. Inspection activities in the field of artificial intelligence shall be carried out in accordance with the law on inspection.

-3. During inspection and examination, relevant organizations and individuals have the obligation to provide technical dossiers, trace logs, training data, and other necessary information to identify causes of violations, incidents, or delineate responsibilities; information provision must comply with the law regulations on state secret protection, data, personal data protection, and intellectual property.
+3. In the course of inspection and examination, related organisations and individuals are obliged to provide technical dossiers, trace logs, training data, and other necessary information in order to identify causes of violations or incidents or to define responsibility; the provision of information must comply with the laws on the protection of state secrets, data, protection of personal data, and intellectual property.

-4. Inspection and examination conclusions and decisions on administrative violation sanctions must be published as prescribed by the law regulations.
+4. Inspection and examination conclusions and decisions on sanctioning of administrative violations shall be publicised in accordance with law.

 Article 29.
 Handling of violations and liability for compensation for damage

-1. Organizations and individuals committing acts violating the regulations of this Law and other relevant law regulations on AI, depending on the nature, severity, and consequences of the violation, shall be sanctioned for administrative violations or examined for penal liability; if causing damage, they must compensate as prescribed by the Civil law regulations.
+1. Organisations and individuals that commit violations of this Law and other relevant regulations concerning artificial intelligence shall, depending on the nature, severity and consequences of their violations, be sanctioned for administrative violations or examined for penal liability; if causing damage, they shall pay compensation in accordance with the civil law.

-2. In cases where a high-risk AI system is managed, operated, and used in accordance with regulations but still causes damage, the deployer must be responsible for compensating the damaged person.
-After compensation, the deployer may request the provider, developer, or relevant parties to refund the compensation amount if there is an agreement between the parties.
+2. In case a high-risk artificial intelligence system is managed, operated and used in accordance with regulations but damage still arises, the deployer shall be liable to pay compensation to the aggrieved party.
+After paying compensation, the deployer may request the provider, developer, or related parties to reimburse the compensated amount if there is an agreement between the parties.

-3. The liability for compensation for damages prescribed in Clause 2 of this Article is exempted in the following cases:
+3. Liability for compensation for damage specified in Clause 2 of this Article shall be exempted in the following cases:

-a) Damage occurs entirely due to the intentional fault of the damaged person;
+a/ The damage occurs entirely due to intentional fault of the aggrieved party;

-b) Damage occurs in force majeure events or emergency circumstances, unless otherwise prescribed by the law regulations.
+b/ The damage occurs in case of force majeure events or emergency situations, unless otherwise provided by law.

-4. In cases where an AI system is intruded upon, hijacked, or illegally intervened by a third party, the third party must be responsible for compensating for damages.
-In cases where the deployer or provider is at fault in allowing the system to be intruded upon, hijacked, or illegally intervened, they must be jointly liable for compensating for damages as prescribed by the Civil law regulations.
+4. In case an artificial intelligence system is infiltrated, unlawfully controlled by, or unlawfully interfered with by a third party, the third party shall pay compensation for damage.
+In case the deployer or provider is at fault for allowing the system to be infiltrated, unlawfully controlled by or interfered with, it/he/she shall be jointly liable for compensation in accordance with the civil law.

-5. The Government shall detail the sanctioning of administrative violations for acts of violation caused by AI systems.
+5. The Government shall issue detailed regulations on the sanctioning of administrative violations caused by artificial intelligence systems.

 Chapter VII

-a) Building, promulgating, and organizing the implementation of strategies, policies, programs, and legal normative documents on AI;
+a/ Formulating and promulgating, and organising the implementation of, strategies, policies, programmes and legal documents on artificial intelligence;

-b) Promulgating and organizing the implementation of standards and technical regulations on AI;
+b/ Promulgating, and organising the implementation of, standards and technical regulations on artificial intelligence;

-c) Managing, coordinating, and developing national AI infrastructure;
+c/ Managing, coordinating, and developing national artificial intelligence infrastructure;

-b) The Ministry of Science and Technology is the focal agency, responsible before the Government for performing State-level governance of AI nationwide;
+b/ The Ministry of Science and Technology shall act as the focal agency responsible to the Government for performing the state management of artificial intelligence nationwide;

-c) Ministries and ministerial-level agencies, within their functions, tasks, and powers, coordinate with the Ministry of Science and Technology in performing State-level governance of AI;
+c/ Ministries and ministerial-level agencies shall, within the ambit of their functions, tasks and powers, coordinate with the Ministry of Science and Technology in performing the state management of artificial intelligence;

 Article 31.
-Principles of providing information and data for the purpose of State-level governance
+Principles for provision of information and data for state management

-1. Competent State authorities, organizations, and individuals assigned to perform State-level governance activities as prescribed in this Law are responsible for ensuring the confidentiality of information, data, and trade secrets provided during task performance, including technical dossiers, training data, source code, and algorithms as prescribed by the law regulations.
+1. Competent state agencies, organisations and individuals assigned to perform state management activities in accordance with this Law shall ensure the confidentiality of information, data and business secrets provided during the performance of tasks, including technical dossiers, training data, source codes, and algorithms in accordance with law.

-2. Requests for organizations and individuals to provide information and data must ensure necessity, proportionality, and suitability with the scope, purpose, and content of State-level governance activities.
+2. Requests for organisations and individuals to provide information and data must be necessary, proportionate, and suitable for the scope, purpose and contents of state management activities.

 Article 32.
 International cooperation

-1. International cooperation in the AI field is performed as prescribed by the law regulations on science and technology, technology transfer, other relevant law regulations, and international treaties to which the Socialist Republic of Vietnam is a member.
+1. International cooperation in the field of artificial intelligence shall be carried out in accordance with the law on science and technology, the law on technology transfer, other relevant regulations, and treaties to which the Socialist Republic of Vietnam is a contracting party.

-2. The State encourages international cooperation on sharing high-performance computing infrastructure, data, human resources, scientific research, and mutual recognition of conformity assessment results as prescribed in this Law.
+2. The State shall promote international cooperation on the sharing of high-performance computing infrastructure, data, human resources, scientific research, and the recognition of conformity assessment results in accordance with this Law.

 Chapter VIII